Sarjis Alam: Political life (2024-2026)

-Alam also served as the secretary general of the July Shaheed Smrity Foundation from 21 October 2024 until his resignation on 22 January 2025.
+Alam then served as the secretary general of the July Shaheed Smrity Foundation from 21 October 2024 until his resignation on 22 January 2025.
 On 9 December 2024, he was made the chief organizer of the Jatiya Nagorik Committee.

-Following the mass uprising in July 2024, the National Citizen Party (NCP) was officially launched on February 28, 2025, with Alam as its Chief Organizer (Northern Region).
+Following the July Uprising in 2024, the National Citizen Party was officially launched on February 28, 2025, with Alam as its Chief Organizer (Northern Region).